eesmer/DebianDC/docs/debiandc-manager.md

 ![alt text](screenshots/login1.png "DebianDC Login")

 ### 4- Using the Manager application after domain setup
-The DebianDC-Manager application is used by obtaining a kerberos ticket.
+The DebianDC-ADManager application is used by obtaining a kerberos ticket.
 For this reason, if you do not have a kerberos ticket, the Manager will ask you for the Administrator user password when opening the Kerberos ticket.
 (Administrator password is the password you entered when setting up the domain.)
 Thus, it can be used in menus that require Administrator password without entering a password.